AbdelrahmanMurad/AbdelrahmanMurad/README.md

 ## 👨‍💻 About Me
 <p align="left">
-Quality Assurance Engineer with a solid background in Backend Development, experienced in Automation, Manual, API, Database and Mobile Testing.
-Skilled in JavaScript, TypeScript, and Java, and familiar with frameworks like Node.js and NestJS.
-Passionate about giving the best quality version of the system by digging deep into it.
-Motivated to cooperate with teams, learn and help each other, and take ownership of delivering work that prevents issues from ever reaching the user.
+Quality Assurance Engineer with strong experience in testing front-end and back-end systems, as well as web and mobile applications.
+Skilled in using advanced tools and techniques for automated and manual testing to ensure the reliability of APIs and databases.
+Possess a solid technical background in JS, TS, Java, and the NestJS framework, providing a deep understanding of system functionality and root-cause analysis.
+Passionate about enhancing product quality through analytical thinking, cross-team collaboration, and preventing issues from reaching the user.
 </p>

 - 📝 I regularly write articles on my [LinkedIn](www.linkedin.com/in/abdelrahmanmurad)